o3de/o3de.org/content/docs/user-guide/components/reference/terrain/terrain-physics-collider.md

 | **Surface to Material Mappings** | An array of [surface tags](/docs/user-guide/gems/reference/environment/surface-data) and physics materials to map together. |  |  |
 | **Surface Tag** | Selects a [surface tag](/docs/user-guide/gems/reference/environment/surface-data) to map to a [phsyics material](/docs/user-guide/interactivity/physics/nvidia-physx/materials). | Surface:  Surface Tag | (unassigned) |
 | **Material Asset** | Selects a [physics material](/docs/user-guide/interactivity/physics/nvidia-physx/materials) to apply to the surface. | Material: Physics Material | (default) |

+## Usage

+The physics system receives collision information about the terrain through the **Terrain Physics Heightfield Collider** component.
+This component takes the region within the associated **Axis Aligned Box Shape** component and creates a heightfield collider in the physics system.
+The heightfield collider has physics material assignments that varies per vertex based on the underlying terrain surface weights and the surface type to physics material mappings on this component.

+Because the terrain system uses the abstracted physics APIs in O3DE, the **Terrain Physics Heightfield Collider** component requires a companion Heightfield Collider component to interact with to convert terrain data into physics data for whichever physics system has been implemented.
+For example, when using this component with NVIDIA PhysX, the **PhysX Heightfield Collider** component is required on the same entity as the **Terrain Physics Heightfield Collider** to create a terrain heightfield in PhysX.

+The **Terrain Physics Heightfield Collider** can exist on the same entity as a **Terrain Layer Spawner** component if it's convenient, but this is not a requirement.
+The collider is not directly tied to a spawner.
+This component can be used with any region whether it overlaps multiple spawners, a single spawner, or no spawners at all.
+The primary advantage to keeping the collider on a separate entity from the spawner is that the physics colliders can be dynamically spawned and despawned at different times and sizes than the terrain.
+This enables having a large fully viewable terrain in the world and only a small subregion around the player that exists in the physics world for better control over performance and memory usage.

+You can assign which terrain surface types map to specific physics materials by selecting a surface type in the surface pull down menu, then selecting a physics material type in the material pull down.
+Multiple terrain surface types can map to the same physics material.
+Any terrain surface types that aren't mapped to a specific physics material will automatically be mapped to the **Default Surface Physics Material**.

 ## HeightfieldProviderRequestsBus